Alan Gardiner: Personal life

-Gardiner was born on 29 March 1879 in Eltham, then in Kent.
-His mother died in his infancy and he and his elder brother, the composer H. Balfour Gardiner, were brought up by their father's housekeeper.
+Gardiner was born on 29 March 1879 in Eltham, which was then in the English county of Kent.
+His father was Henry John Gardiner, a highly successful entrepreneur and businessman who made a considerable fortune in the drapery and wholesale linen trade in Bristol and London.
+His mother, Clara Elizabeth née Honey, died in his infancy and he and his elder brother, the composer H. Balfour Gardiner, were brought up by their father's housekeeper.
 Gardiner was educated at Temple Grove School and Charterhouse.

 At school he developed an interest in ancient Egypt, and in 1895–96 he studied under the French archaeologist Gaston Maspero in Paris.
 He then went to Queen's College, Oxford with a scholarship to study Literae humaniores (classics).
-Having achieved a second class in Mods, he changed to Hebrew and Arabic, graduating with a first class Bachelor of Arts (BA) degree in 1901.
+Having achieved a second in Mods, he changed to Hebrew and Arabic, graduating BA with a first class degree in 1901.
 He was later a student of the prominent Egyptologist Kurt Heinrich Sethe in Berlin.

 In 1901, after graduating, he married Hedwig von Rosen in Vienna.
 They had two sons and a daughter, including the rural revivalist campaigner Rolf Gardiner, and Margaret Gardiner, a patron of the arts.

 Gardiner moved to Iffley, near Oxford in 1947.
-He died here on 19 December 1963 and, after cremation, his ashes were interred in Iffley churchyard.
+He died there on 19 December 1963 and, after cremation, his ashes were interred in Iffley churchyard.